CHEO has record-busy May, says June will likely follow suit | CBC News

 DeGiovanni said in-patient medical units are running at more than 120 per cent capacity most days and other pediatric hospitals are facing similar trends.
 Patients have also had to be sent to other regions of Ontario for care, she said.

-Toronto's SickKids and the McMaster Children's Hospital in Hamilton, Ont., are reporting similarly busier-than-average Mays.
+Toronto's SickKids and the McMaster Children's Hospital in Hamilton, Ont., reported similarly busier-than-average Mays.

 While number of young people admitted to CHEO's emergency department and those waiting for a bed had somewhat normalized by Monday, a spokesperson warned it can change quickly depending "on the injuries, accidents and illnesses coming through the door."